Top Ideas for a Stunning Victorian Style Bathroom

 Victorian style is all about the details, so don’t neglect your fixtures when redesigning your bathroom.

-Thanks to the Industrial Revolution, brass was the metal of the Victorian era, as it was easy and cost-effective to mass produce — As opposed to forging iron by hand.
+Brass was the metal of the Victorian era, as it was easy and cost-effective to mass produce.

 And don’t forget your radiators.
-A modern radiator can really fracture the scene, so we’d recommend having classic designs installed, perhaps with a few extra bars for warming and drying towels.
+A modern radiator can really fracture the scene, so we’d recommend having classic cast iron designs installed, perhaps with a few extra bars for warming and drying towels.

 Don’t be afraid to mix and match various shades, but choosing subtle tones ensures your design won’t end up too loud.